 Celebrating Colorado Women Artists

 GENERAL MURAL PROPOSAL

-Our interest and focus is to create public art and murals that highlight the contributions of local Colorado women and of Colorado women of color, such as: Sengai Nengudi, Elisabeth Spaulding, Betty Woodman, Jean B. Smith and Eppie Archuleta.
+Our interest and focus is to create public art and murals that highlight the contributions of local Colorado women and of Colorado women of color, including Senga Nengudi, Elisabeth Spaulding, Betty Woodman, Jean B. Smith, and Eppie Archuleta.